10 Top PaaS Providers of 2021

 Engine Yard Cloud PaaS uses AWS as IaaS.
 They have a decade worth of experience in providing a managed PaaS, however, they focus only on ‘Ruby on Rails’.
 Except for this limitation in language support, Engine Yard is highly experienced.

-They also provide the entire gamut of PaaS features, for e.g., networking, infrastructure, collaboration tools, environment control, security, automated deployment, scaling, databases, microservices, and containers.
+They also provide the entire gamut of PaaS features, e.g., networking, infrastructure, collaboration tools, environment control, security, automated deployment, scalability, databases, microservices, and containers.
 Check their pricing plans here.

 Frequently Asked Questions

 PaaS stands for ‘Platform as a Service’.
 It is a cloud computing service that provides a platform for users to develop, run, and manage applications on the cloud.

 What is the difference between PaaS and SaaS?

 While PaaS (Platform as a Service) allows users to develop and run applications on the cloud, it leaves much of the application and data management to the creator.
 SaaS (Software as a Service differs from PaaS in that it allows companies to build apps and use them while the company retains full control over the application’s function, development, and data storage, etc.